20 Cleaning Secrets Only Car Detailers Know

 Rinse before washing

 If you hit your car with soapy water before a preliminary clean water rinse, you’ll be grinding surface dust and road grit into your paint finish.
 That’s a big no-no. Professional detailers always start with a rinse of clean water to remove as much dust and dirt as possible before getting started with the cleaning.
 For the pre-wash rinse as well as post-soap big finish, the Sun Joe pressure washer is the ideal tool to detail the exterior of your car.
-Check out these weird tips that’ll help you better clean your car.

 Use the right soap